 Primary data collection is the process of gathering data directly from a first-hand source.
 In other words, it’s data that’s collected by the organization that expects to use it.
 Methods include surveys, interviews, observation, and focus groups.
 For example, The World Bank tracked the impact of COVID-19 in Afghanistan through 14,000 phone surveys.
 The data collected through these surveys is primary data.

-We’ll tell you about the advantages and disadvantages of primary and secondary data in a moment.
-But first, let’s look at some specific examples of collecting primary data.
+Now, let’s look at some specific examples of collecting primary data.

 What are some examples of primary data?

 The best way to understand primary data is to see specific examples of research or evaluation scenarios.
 Here are some examples from different fields.

 Household composition surveys: Researchers often undergo household surveys to track the composition of a household over time.
 For example, IDinsight carries out large-scale household survey projects in India to inform social impact projects.

 Phone interviews: A researcher, often called an enumerator, communicates with respondents over the phone and asks questions based on a predetermined questionnaire.
 Some projects use computers or tablets to record responses, a process known as computer-assisted telephone interviews (CATI).

 Inspections and program evaluations: International development projects often use primary data collection to answer questions like:

 - What is the most impactful element of this development program?